Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: The hypocoercivity of

 Selecting $\alpha>0$, $\beta=4\alpha^2/9$, $\gamma=\alpha^3/3$, and $\epsilon=3/4$, for instance, we deduce

 Another instructive choice is $\alpha>0$, $\beta=\alpha^2$, $\gamma=\alpha^3$ and $\epsilon=1/2$, giving

 Thus, remarkably, using the non-standard test function $v-\nabla\cdot (A\nabla v)$ for well-chosen $A$, results into $L$ providing coercivity with respect to $u_y$ also!
 This is a manifestation of the concept of hypocoercivity.
-As briefly discussed above, the mechanics of this idea can be traced back to the celebrated work of H\"ormander \cite{hormander} for sufficient conditions for hypoellipticity for second order linear operators: the first order term is ``appropriately non-constant'' with respect to the independent variables $t,x,y$, allowing for control also in the commutator vector field $[\partial_x,x\partial_y]=\partial_y$.
+As briefly discussed above, the mechanics of this idea can be traced back to the celebrated work of H\"ormander \cite{hormander} for sufficient conditions for hypoellipticity for second order linear operators: the first order term is ``appropriately non-constant'' with respect to the independent variables $t,x,y$, allowing for control also in the commutator vector field $[\partial_x,x\partial_y]=\partial_y$, using the usual notation $[A,B]:=AB-BA$ for a commutator of an algebraic structure.
 Informally speaking, the first order vector field in conjunction with the direction of $\partial_x$ is able to ``propagate'' the $x$-variable dissipation of $L$ to the whole of $\mathbb{R}^2$, resulting to the property of hypocoercivity \cite{villani}.
 Notice that the choice of $\alpha,\beta,\gamma$ yielding \eqref{eq:hypoco} corresponds to $v-\nabla\cdot (A\nabla v)$ being an elliptic differential operator, while the respective choice for \eqref{eq:hypoco2} corresponds to the parabolic operator $v-\nabla\cdot (A\nabla v)$.
-At this point, we prefer to remain general in the choice of $A$ (very much following the point of view taken by Villani \cite{villani}).
+At this point, we prefer to remain general in the choice of $A$, very much following the point of view taken by Villani \cite{villani}.
 Some concrete choices of $A$ will be needed below to fully define the ensuing numerical method.

+The key second ingredient in proving solution behaviour as $t_f\to\infty$ is the availability of a Poincar\'e-Friedrichs/spectral gap inequality.
+Such inequalities typically hold for functions in standard Lebesgue spaces on bounded domains or for periodic ones, along with some boundary or moment conditions.
+For problems posed on whole Euclidean spaces, hypocoercivity is typically manifested in appropriately weighted Lebesque spaces \cite{villani}.
+In the present work, we are primarily interested in the mechanics of porting hypocoercivity into piecewise smooth Galerkin-type solutions; as such we shall assume that we have available compatible closure/boundary conditions for hypocoercivity to hold at the PDE level.